JeffersGlass/pyscript-recipes/docs/js-integration/import-js.md

     print(window.my_string)
     ```

+    !!! tip
-    Note that these examples work regardless of whether the code is run in the main thread or a worker thread - `pyscript.window` always references the global scope of the *main thread*.
+        These examples work regardless of whether the code is run in the main thread or a worker thread - `pyscript.window` always references the global scope of the *main thread*.
 If you need access to the global scope of a worker thread, use `import js`, which is a proxy for the global scope of the thread the code is running in.

 === "Pyodide"